Links

-Configure SSL for your Kafka connection
+Configure SSL for Apache Kafka

-In order for Upsolver to successfully connect to your Kafka cluster using SSL, the key and certificate files generated when SSL was deployed should be provided as part of your Upsolver cluster configuration.
+To enable Upsolver to successfully connect to your Apache Kafka cluster using SSL, the key and certificate files generated when SSL was deployed should be provided as part of your Upsolver cluster configuration.
+This involves uploading the required certificates to the Upsolver servers by running a patch HTTP request for each cluster you wish to use with your connection.

 Prerequisites